digideskio/support-tools/mdb-wt/tour.md

     * second element appears to be page length / 4KB (**TBD** check this)
     * third element is checksum of referenced page

+Note that unlike mmpav1 btrees, WT btrees
+* are used for both collection data and indexes, and
+* do not store values as such in the internal nodes, only keys and references to other nodes.
+This keeps the internal nodes compact, even when storing collection data.

 **TBD** is the root always last, or is it identified in some other way?